METALS-Copper dips as inventories released, aluminium firmer

 * ALUNORTE: Aluminium got support after reports that a Brazilian court denied an appeal of an injunction limiting production at Norsk Hydro’s Alunorte alumina refinery.

-ZINC SPREAD: The cash/three-month spread in zinc eased slightly to a backwardation of $30 a tonne from $31 on Monday, the strongest backwardation since Feb.
-26 and compared to a contango of $5.50 on May 30.
+* ZINC SPREAD: The cash/three-month spread in zinc eased slightly to a backwardation of $30.15 a tonne from $31 on Monday, the strongest backwardation since Feb.
+26 and compared with a contango of $5.50 on May 30.

 For the top stories in metals and other news, click or

-Reporting by Eric Onstad Editing by Edmund Blair
+Reporting by Eric Onstad; Editing by Mark Potter/David Evans